greenyouse/deepfns/README.md

 Full documentation for the library can be found [here](http://greenyouse.github.io/deepfns/index.html).

+If you'd like some examples of how to use each function, check the cases in the test directory.
+Here's a basic overview of the main functions:

 ### fmap

 Basically it updates the values inside of data structures while